ngaskill/apioarchitect.wedeploy.io/content/onboarding/two.md

 ---
 title: Creating a Resource's Type
-description: Starting our contract
+description: Starting your contract
 stepNumber: 2
 short: Type
 ---

-When defining an API, start by defining and exposing a resource model.
+To define an API in Apio Architect, start by defining and exposing a resource model.
 Follow these steps to do so:

 1. Define the resource model that the API will expose.
-In Apio Architect, you do this by creating an interface and using the `@Type` annotation to specify the model's type.
-Any methods in the interface that return a field must be annotated with `@Field` and the field's name.
-You must also use the `@Id` annotation with the method that returns the type's ID.
+In Apio Architect, you do this by creating an interface with the following annotations:

+    -   `@Type("InsertYourType")`: On the interface's declaration
+    -   `@Field("insertYourFieldName")`: On methods that return a field
+    -   `@Id`: On the method that returns the type's ID

     For example, to create an example `Person` resource, create the following `Person` interface inside `src/main/java/apio/architect/example`.
 The interface's `@Type` annotation defines the `Person` type.
 The `getName` and `getJobTitle` methods are annotated with `@Field` and define the `name` and `jobTitle` fields, respectively.
 And since the `getId` method will return the `Person`'s ID, that method is annotated with `@Id`: